Optimizing Strongly Interacting Fermionic Hamiltonians: Introduction

-Although \eqref{FCSP} as phrased involves searching over all valid matrix-assignments for the~$\X_j$'s, this is not the standard viewpoint in physics.
-Rather (as is reviewed in \Cref{sec:represents}), it is without loss of generality to fix a particular canonical assignment of $D$-dimensional ``gamma matrices'' $\gamma_j$ to the~$\X_j$'s, where $D = 2^{n/2}$.
-Thus~$h$, termed the ``Hamiltonian'' in physics, may be thought of as an implicitly-represented matrix of exponentially large dimension, and the only task is to determine its largest eigenvalue.
-To recall some further physics terminology, the expectation value of the matrix~$h$ in some pure quantum state~$\ket{\psi}$ --- i.e., the value of vector $\ket{\psi}$ under~$h$'s quadratic form --- is called its ``energy''.
-Usually in physics one is concerned with the smallest possible energy, termed the ground state energy, but we will follow the computer science convention of seeking the maximum eigenvalue.
-(Of course, these are equivalent upon replacing~$h$ by~$-h$.) \footnote{A remark regarding applications in quantum chemistry: in many cases one can define a ``particle number operator'' $\i\sum_{j=1}^{n/2} \X_{2j-1} \X_{2j}$ which commutes with the Hamiltonian~$h$.
+The particular case of $q = 4$ corresponds to finding the binding energy of a molecule with $2$-body interactions, and is therefore one of the most basic computational tasks in quantum chemistry.
+Here the binding energy is the difference between the ground state energy for some given molecule and the sum of ground state energies of its constituent atoms. \footnote{A remark regarding applications in quantum chemistry: in many cases one can define a ``particle number operator'' $\i\sum_{j=1}^{n/2} \X_{2j-1} \X_{2j}$ which commutes with the Hamiltonian~$h$.
 In this case, one may replace the Majorana operators with certain linear combinations called creation and annihilation operators so that every term in the Hamiltonian has an equal number of creation and annihilation operators.
 For practical purposes, this representation with creation and annihilation operators is convenient, as for such Hamiltonians one immediately knows that the expectation value of an operator that does not commute with the particle number vanishes.
 However, in this paper we will not focus on this case.
 Interestingly, though, several of the constraints considered in quantum chemistry can be more readily expressed in terms of the Majorana operators.
 For example, the so-called ``$T_1$ constraint" is a constraint on expectation values of degree-$4$ polynomials that follows from positivity of the ``degree-$6$ pseudoexpectation'' value, and (in the Majorana language) from the fact that a degree-$6$ polynomial in Majorana operators with real coefficients is skew-adjoint.}